IN THIS ARTICLE

 .gltf is enabled and currently in development.

-The topics in this section provide general information about the Scene Settings interface, product asset output types and modifiers that you can use to customize how 3D scene source assets are processed.
+The topics in this section provide general information about creating scene source assets and the Scene Settings tool that you can use to customize how scene source assets are processed.

 |Interface||An overview of the Scene Settings interface and the options it displays based on the contents of source assets.|